morph-labs/morphcloud-examples-public/nextjs-devbox/README.md

 # NextJS Devbox Example

-This guide shows you how to quickly spin up a NextJS devbox using [Morph Cloud](https://cloud.morph.so/developers).
+This guide shows you how to quickly spin up a Next.js devbox using [Morph Cloud](https://cloud.morph.so/developers).

+You'll need to use this [magic link](https://cloud.morph.so/web/nextjs) to get the snapshot that this example requires - you'll also get 1000 free credits!

 ## Quick Start